anthonyamar/my-second-brain/Books/Collecting old books.md

 And of course, you don't need to be Bill Gates to start collecting old books.
 My average spending on old books is around 100€, and the less expansive one I have in my collection is a 1719 book "Private life of Louis XV" I get at auction on eBay for 2€.
 And it is in a very great condition!

-*-De Revolutionibus orbium coelestium - Nicolas Copernicus (1530)-*
+*- De Revolutionibus orbium coelestium - Nicolas Copernicus (1530) -*
 ![old_books_leceister_codex](old_books_copernicus.jpg)